NBA Rumors: Houston Rockets Could Sign Paul George In Free Agency

 George would also fit in with Mike D’Antoni’s offensive system.
 He has become a deadly three-point shooter and is also capable of putting the ball on the floor and getting to the rim.
 Houston could use a better small forward when it comes to those areas, as Trevor Ariza simply didn’t get the job done against the Warriors.

 Throughout the 2017-18 regular season with the Thunder, George ended up averaging 21.9 points per game to go along with 5.7 rebounds and 3.3 assists.
 He shot 43.0 percent from the field overall and knocked down 40.1 percent of his three-point attempts.
-Those numbers would like nice in Houston.
+Those numbers would be nice in Houston.

 Expect to see the Rockets show interest in bringing in a star via free agency this offseason.
-George would make perfect sense and LeBron James is still be rumored as a potential target.
+George would make perfect sense and LeBron James is still rumored as a potential target.

 If the Rockets want to get past the Warriors next offseason, adding one of the two is a must.